Dean C. Allen

 Chief Executive Officer

-Dean has over 30 years experience in the design, construction and real estate industries in the Pacific Northwest.
-Under his leadership, McKinstry has grown from a mechanical contractor into a comprehensive design, build, operate, and maintain enterprise with over $400 million per year in revenues and over 1,600 employees.
+Dean has more than 30 years experience in the design, construction and real estate industries in the Pacific Northwest.
+Under his leadership, McKinstry has grown from a mechanical contractor into a comprehensive design, build, operate, and maintain enterprise with more than $400 million per year in revenues and 1,600 employees.

 Doug Moore, P.E.

 With over 30 years of experience, Doug was instrumental in evolving McKinstry’s capabilities to include mechanical and electrical design, build, operate, and maintain services.
 His extensive knowledge of the construction industry includes Pre-Construction Services and the strategic integration of design activities, budget models, constructability reviews, early procurement of equipment and building automation systems, and Building Information Models.

 As McKinstry’s Lead Mechanical Engineer, he is a registered professional engineer in the states of Washington, Oregon, Alaska, and Idaho.
 In addition, Doug advocates McKinstry’s commitment to sustainability and is a LEED Accredited Professional.
 As President, he is responsible for overseeing a staff of 1,600 employees.